 9. Program Administrator's Determination.
 The Program Administrator shall review the request and supporting documentation and determine whether the documentation is adequate and sufficient to approve the requested rent increase in excess of the allowable annual adjustment.
 The Program Administrator will provide the tenant(s) with the opportunity to respond to the request.
-If the Program Administrator approves the request, the Program Administrator shall notify the landlord and the tenant(s).
-Any approved rent increase shall not take effect until the Program Administrator has determined the landlord has completed the capital improvement; provided, however, if the landlord has requested a rent increase that exceeds the allowable annual adjustment based on estimated costs, the Program Administrator may grant conditional approval of a rent increase but the rent increase shall not take effect until the Program Administrator take effect until the Program Administrator may grant conditional approval of a rent increase but the rent increase shall not take effect until the Program Administrator take effect until the Program Administrator may grant conditional approval of a rent increase but the rent increase shall not take effect until the Program Administrator has determined the landlord has completed the capital improvement and submitted to the Program Administrator adequate and sufficient supporting documentation to approve unconditionally the rent increase that exceeds the allowable annual adjustment.
+If the Program Administrator-so determines and approves the request, the Program Administrator shall notify the landlord and the tenant(s).
+Any approved rent increase shall not take effect until the Program Administrator has determined the landlord has completed the capital improvement; provided, however, if the landlord has requested a rent increase that exceeds the allowable annual adjustment based on estimated costs, the Program Administrator may grant conditional approval of a rent increase but the rent increase shall not take effect until the Program Administrator shall improvement and submitted to the Program Administrator adequate and sufficient supporting documentation to approve unconditionally the rent increase that exceeds the allowable annual adjustment.
 If the Program Administrator does not approve the request for a rent increase that exceeds the allowable annual adjustment, the Program Administrator shall advise the Landlord in what respects the request is deficient.